Health Encyclopedia

 Walking up stairs

-• Hold the rail with one hand and both crutches in the other.
+• Hold the rail with 1 hand and both crutches in the other.
 Support your weight evenly between the rail and the crutches.

 • With the crutches and operated leg on the lower step, step up with your other leg.